iifl-logo

 Revenue recognition for real estate development activities is considered a key audit matter in view of the involvement of management judgment in establishing the timing of the transfer of control to the customer, the enforceable right to payment for performance completed to date and related disclosures. • Obtaining an understanding of the Companys accounting policy on revenue recognition for real estate development activities and assessing compliance of the policy with principles enunciated under Ind-AS 115;

 In respect of real estate development projects, Revenue is recognized upon transfer of control of residential units to customers for an amount that reflects the consideration the Company expects to receive in exchange for those units.
-The point of revenue recognition is normally based on the terms as included in the intimation for the unit handover to the customer on completion of the project, after which the contract becomes non-cancellable by the parties. • On a sample basis, evaluating completeness and accuracy of the list of contracts as mentioned above;
+The point of revenue recognition is normally based on the terms as included in the intimation for the unit handover to the customer on completion of the project, after which the contract becomes non-cancellable by the parties. • Obtaining a listing of contracts with customers from the Management;

-• Examining the mathematical accuracy in respect of the amount recognized as revenue in respect of these customer contracts;
+• Examining mathematical accuracy in respect of the amount recognized as revenue in respect of these customer contracts;

 • Examining the terms of sales agreements, agreement value and other relevant details to validate revenue recognition during the year;

-The Company records revenue at a point in time upon transfer of control of residential units to the customers as per requirements of Ind-AS 115 involves significant judgment by the Management. • Obtaining evidence regarding the transfer of control considering criteria as per Ind-AS 115 and evaluating the enforceability of payment for work completed to date for validating the timing of the transfer of control to the customer; and
+• Obtaining evidence regarding the transfer of control considering criteria as per Ind-AS 115 and evaluating the enforceability of payment for work completed to date for validating the timing of the transfer of control to the customer; and

 • Evaluated the adequacy and appropriateness of the disclosures made in the standalone financial statements by the management with respect to revenue from the Real Estate Development Activities.

-Based on the above audit procedures performed, we did not come across any significant exceptions with regard to revenue recognition in respect of real estate development activities.
+Based on the above audit procedures performed, we did not come across any exceptions with regard to revenue recognition in respect of real significant estate development activities.

 2 Assessment of Provisions and Contingent Liabilities Our audit procedures included the following:

-(Refer Notes 18A, 18B and 38 to the standalone financial statements) • Understanding the current status of the direct and indirect tax assessments/ litigations & disputes with other parties;
+(Refer Notes 18A, 18B and 38 to the standalone financial statements) • Understanding the status of the direct and indirect tax assessments/ litigations & disputes with other parties;

 The Company undergoes assessment proceedings and related litigations with direct and indirect tax authorities and with certain other parties.
-There is a high level of management judgment required in estimating the probable outflow of economic resources and the level of provisioning and/or the disclosures required.
+There is a high level of management judgment required in estimating the probable outflow of economic resources and the level of provisioning and/or the disclosures required. • Reading recent orders and/or communication received from the tax authorities and with certain other parties and management responses to such communication;

 The judgment of the management is supported by advice from independent tax and legal consultants, as considered necessary by the management.
-Any unexpected adverse outcomes could significantly impact the Companys reported profit and financial position. • Obtaining written confirmations from the Companys legal/ tax consultants (internal/ external ) to confirm the status of the assessments as well as have discussions with them as and when required;
+Any unexpected adverse outcomes could significantly impact the Companys reported profit and financial position. • Where relevant, read the most recent available independent tax/legal advice obtained by management and evaluate the grounds presented therein;

-• Assessing the adequacy of disclosure in the standalone financial statements.
+Assessing the adequacy of disclosure in the standalone financial statements.

-We considered this area as a key audit matter due to the associated uncertainty of the ultimate outcome and significant management judgment involved in the assessment.
 Based on the above procedures, we did not identify any material exceptions relating to managements assessment of provisions and contingent liabilities.

 Information other than the Standalone Financial Statements and Auditors Report thereon (hereinafter referred as "other information")

-In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-Board of Directors Responsibilities for the Standalone Financial Statements
+Management Responsibilities for the Standalone Financial Statements

 The Companys Management and Board of Directors are responsible for the matters stated in Section 134(5) of the Act with respect to the preparation of these Standalone Financial Statements that give a true and fair view of the financial position, financial performance, cash flows and changes in equity of the Company in accordance with the accounting principles generally accepted in India, including the Ind AS.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Standalone Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.